angathorion/AnticipatoryMusicProduction/README.md

 Alternatively, you can visit the Heroku-hosted version at: https://amp-online.herokuapp.com/

+Note that the https prefix is important; camera access fails on non-secure HTTP connections.

 ## Usage as an Application

 This is a multi-user platform, based on `socket.io`.
 Rooms can be created at will, denoted by a session name.
 A user